OS X: Back to My Mac requires AirPort base station or UPnP-capable third-party router

 Some third-party Internet routers use a technology called UPnP (Universal Plug and Play), which is similar to NAT-PMP.
 Back to My Mac works with both NAT-PMP and UPnP.

-Back to My Mac may need be enabled
+If Back to My Mac isn't working

-1. Open the AirPort Utility (in /Applications/Utilities).
+1. Open AirPort Utility (in /Applications/Utilities).

-5. Click Update to save changes.
+6. Click Update to save changes.

 If Back to My Mac isn't working and you use a third-party router, make sure UPnP is enabled.
 Consult the device's documentation or contact the manufacturer for information about enabling UPnP.